 Healthcare costs are not evenly distributed.
 You could be among the tragically unlucky with much higher costs.
 But not only that, but healthcare spending varies substantially by gender and demographic.

 At each stage of life, healthcare spending for women is substantially higher than for men.
-The need for more gerontology nurse practitioners and WHNP in the coming years will be vitally important to the success of healthcare programs.
+The need for more nurse practitioners, especially gerontology nurse practitioners and WHNP in the coming years will be vitally important to the success of healthcare programs.